sjpmax/quick-stock-2/README.md

 - **Add/Remove Stocks**: Easy stock management with search functionality

 ### Planned Features 🚧
+- **Theme**: Add light and dark mode toggle.
+The icon is there... need to wire it up
 - **Sorting**: Sort stocks by price, change, percentage, or alphabetically
 - **Portfolio Tracking**: Track positions, quantities, and P&L
 - **Advanced Analytics**: Charts, historical data, and performance metrics